VerisimilitudeX/DNAnalyzer/README.md

   </p>
 </blockquote>

 <p>DNAnalyzer identifies proteins, amino acids, start and stop codons, high coverage regions, regions susceptible to neurodevelopment disorders, transcription factors, and regulatory elements.
 Researchers are working to extract valuable information from such software to better understand human health and disease.
-Currently, I am developing a deep learning model that will enable physicians to quickly and more easily interact with the software, enabling them to identify genetic mutations that may cause disease.
+Currently, I am working on removing all dependencies and developing a deep learning model that will enable physicians to quickly and more easily interact with the software, enabling them to identify genetic mutations that may cause disease (refer to the <a href="https://github.com/Verisimilitude11/DNAnalyzer/projects/roadmap2025">Project Roadmap 2025</a> for more information).
 </p>

 <h2 id="background">Background
 </h2>

-<p>The human genome is composed of over 3 billion base pairs, making manual analysis nearly impossible.
+<p>The human genome is composed of over 3 billion base pairs, making human analysis nearly impossible.
 Consequently, using powerful computational and statistical methods to decode the functional information hidden in DNA sequences are necessary.
-The genome is also extremely intricate and contains a plethora of structured data types, which need to be organized and converted into analyzable data appropriately.
+The genome is also extremely intricate and contains a plethora of data, which need to be organized and converted into analyzable data appropriately.
+Current analytical tools and software make it arduous for both geneticists and physicians to do so, thus restricting them from acquiring crucial information to better understand humans.
   <code>[1]
   </code>
 </p>